Chapter 1 : Unraveling

-He only turned and smiled.
+He only smiled.

-There was nothing unusual about that day, but his half-answers suddenly didn't satisfy her anymore.
-She even found them annoying.
+Scorpius was complaining about the Ministry job again.
+There was nothing otherwise unusual about that day, but his half-answers suddenly didn't satisfy Rose anymore.
+They were annoying.

 "Stop it," she finally snapped in the middle of his sentence.
 "You say all these things like you're the world's punching bag, looking for pity.
 But really, you're just looking for attention.
 So stop sounding like you're better than everyone else."

-And just like that, she forgot about his other girls and let herself keep falling.
+And like that, she forgot about his other girls and let herself keep falling.

-Rose knew he knew about her feelings.
+People had begun talking.
+It was only a matter of time.
+Rose was caught off-guard when friends suggested how nice they looked together.
+Scorpius remained unfazed, but he must have known about her feelings.
 Compared to what they already deciphered of each other, it was an utter cakewalk to figure out.

 Her confession arrived on a particularly sunny spring day.
 She found him after his class with Hagrid.
 There was no forewarning, just a simple, "You know, right?"

-"I know," he said at last.
+"I know," he said.

 She didn't want to unravel an enigma without a prize at the end.